 - 1. Coaches must submit all information to the site-based athletic director. - 2.
-Site-based athletic directors will submit a plan to the Principal and Superintendent for approval. - 3.
-Sport camps may begin after the last required teacher workday. - 4.
+Site-based athletic directors will submit a plan to the principal and superintendent for approval. - 3.
+Sport camps may begin after the last day of employment (10-month calendar), or last day of summer school. - 4.
 All facilities must be cleaned and maintained after sport camps are complete.